stefanoginella/wp-blank-theme/README.md

-# wp-blank-theme
+# WP Blank Theme
-Simple WordPress blank theme
+Simple WordPress blank theme.

+To be used with [Oxygen Builder](https://oxygenbuilder.com/).